-Eastcote Residents’ Association has worked on behalf its local residents for around 80 years.
+Eastcote Residents’ Association has worked on behalf its local residents for more than 90 years.
 If you need help or advice on community matters, policing, planning, etc, we may be able to help.
-We produce newsletters and circulars on items of local interest and operate an email newsletter which we circulate to those who opt-in to receive various community updates.
+We produce circulars on items of local interest and operate an email newsletter which we circulate to those who opt-in to receive various community updates.
 Whether you are new to the area or a long-term resident, joining the ERA will provide you with many benefits and give you a platform to share your views about the area.

 Still have questions?
 Why not look at the most commonly asked questions below, or you can email email@example.com if you don’t find an answer to your question.